-The proposed site is not located within a CBA and the ESA2 and channel valley bottom wetland is considered transformed and degraded.
+The proposed site is not located within a CBA or ESA..
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.
+The Sir Lowry's Pass river running past the site.
+However, the mast is proposed within the existing build footprint within the property, behind existing walls of the property